10 Best Roller Rockers

 Understanding Rocker Ratio and Valve Lift

-Rocker ratio determines how much the camshaft lobe is multiplied at the valve tip.
-A 1.5 ratio is common for stock-style Small Block Chevy builds, while 1.6 is the go-to performance upgrade because it increases net lift without changing the camshaft.
-Some Ford applications use 1.7 ratios for even greater airflow, but the added lift requires checking retainer-to-seal clearance and spring coil-bind height.
-Before ordering, measure your existing lift and confirm that your cylinder heads, retainers, and valve seals can accommodate the extra travel.
-If you are unsure, a 1.5 ratio roller rocker is the safer drop-in choice that still delivers the friction benefits of a roller tip and trunnion.
+Rocker ratio multiplies the camshaft lobe lift at the valve tip.
+A 1.5 ratio is the stock-style choice on most Small Block Chevy builds and preserves factory geometry.
+A 1.6 ratio is the most popular performance step because it adds net lift without changing the camshaft or pushrod length.
+Some Ford applications run 1.7 ratios for additional airflow, but the extra travel demands attention to retainer-to-seal clearance, spring coil-bind, and piston-to-valve clearance.
+Before ordering, measure your current installed height and confirm that your cylinder heads, retainers, and valve seals can accommodate the new lift number.
+If you are unsure, a 1.5 ratio roller rocker is the safer drop-in choice that still delivers the friction benefits of a roller tip and captured trunnion.

 Stud Diameter and Mounting Style